What is it?

 The Medialab can be found on the media campus of the RheinMain University of Applied Sciences, Unter den Eichen 5, Building C, room C 139 in Wiesbaden.
 For more information please contact the Medialab at: medialab-mm-dcsm(at)hs-rm.de.
 We’re happy to help with any questions about the Medialab.

 Different devices may be borrowed or used on site by students of the project-based courses Media Management, Media & Design Management.
-These include: the latest smartphones and tablets, input devices for the interaction of technical devices using gestures and the neural control of computers, motion sensors, digital cameras, video and photo production equipment with a range of lenses, a mobile AV studio and a sound system.
-Regular purchases and software updates enable the study of current trends and developments in the field of interactive media and production of innovative applications.
+These include the latest smartphones and tablets, input devices for the interaction of technical devices using gestures and the neural control of computers, motion sensors, digital cameras, video and photo production equipment with a range of lenses, a mobile AV studio and a sound system.
+Regular purchases and software updates enable the study of current trends and developments in the field of interactive media and the production of innovative applications.

 Besides our equipment services, different work stations have been created for the use of analysis, development and production of digital media.
 Additionally, project study hard- and software for conducting usability evaluations of apps and websites, or for the recording analysis and editing gradients of view (eye tracking) are available to students.